OscarZeja/post-install-config/README.md

 - Item 5

-Step 1: Acknowledging the Difference Between the Agent Panel and the Admin Panel
+Acknowledging the Difference Between the Agent Panel and the Admin Panel

 Before configuring anything, it’s important to understand the key distinction between the Agent Panel and the Admin Panel.
 	•	The Agent Panel is where individual agents carry out their daily tasks.
 It’s mostly execution: handling tickets, responding to inquiries, and engaging with customers.